Spencer Torkelson Preview, Player Props: Tigers vs. Royals

 Spencer Torkelson At The Plate

-- Torkelson has picked up an RBI in 39.6% of his games this season, with two or more RBI in 13.6% of his games.
-He has also plated three or more runs in five contests.
+- In 61 games this year (39.6%), Torkelson has picked up an RBI, and in 21 of those games (13.6%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 68 of 154 games this season, and more than once 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.